paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 **How long** should you practice?
 Going too long isn't optimal, 50 minutes to one hour is best, so if multiple hours for study taking some breaks is probably optimal.
-Also, learning idfferent subjects / aspects during this time might be good, but too many different things is not.
+Also, learning different subjects / aspects during this time might be good, but learning too many different things is not.

 ### Distraction Sources: